oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The field to sort by.
 Only one sort order may be provided.
-Default order for timeCreated is descending.
+Default order for time created is descending.
 Default order for name is ascending.
-If no value is specified timeCreated is default.</div>
+If no value is specified time created is default.</div>
                                                         </td>
             </tr>
                                 <tr>